 Strategies for late starters include:

-- Increase contribution amounts aggressively: Direct larger portions of income toward college savings, potentially reducing other discretionary spending
+- Increase contributions aggressively: Direct larger portions of income toward college savings, potentially reducing other discretionary spending

 - Consider two-year community college start: Beginning at community college cuts total costs significantly while preserving four-year degree completion